-The board serves as a life raft in an emergency.
-The leash helps you to pull the board back to you and get back on easily.
+- Your board is a flotation raft: The board serves as a life raft in an emergency. the leash helps you to pull the board back to you and get back on easily.

-Note: There are many types of leashes especially designed for each SUP discipline.
-For example, a lightweight bungee leash for recreational SUP, heavy duty surf leash, coil race leash and river leash with a waist harness.
-Learn more about the different leash types here.
+- Note: there are many types of leashes specially designed for each sup discipline. for example, a lightweight bungee leash for recreational sup, heavy-duty surf leash, coil race leash and river leash with a waist harness. learn more about the different leash types here.